IngmarStein/tcp-multiplexer/README.md

   └───────────┘      └─────────────────┘      └───────────────┘

-─────► tcp connection
+─────► TCP connection

 drawn by https://asciiflow.com/
 ```

-Unlike reverse proxy, tcp connection between tcp-multiplexer and target server will be reused for all clients' tcp connections.
+Unlike with a reverse proxy, the TCP connection between `tcp-multiplexer` and the target server will be reused for all
+clients' TCP connections.

 Multiplexer is simple.
-For every tcp connection from clients, the handling logic:
+For every TCP connection from clients, the handling logic:

 ```
 for {